alyraffauf/switchyard/README.md

 ## Why Switchyard?

-Switchyards are the backbone of modern commerce.
-Instead of all trains (URLs) going to the same destination (one browser), switchyards direct each one to the right track (browser) based on pre-existing rules.
-Work links go to your work browser, social sites to another, and you can manually switch tracks when needed.
+Like a railroad switchyard directing trains to different tracks, Switchyard routes URLs to the appropriate browser based on your rules.
+Work links go to your work browser, personal sites to another, and you can manually choose when needed.

 ## Features

-- **Rule-based routing**: Automatically send URLs to specific browsers based on powerful text patterns.
+- **Rule-based routing**: Automatically open URLs in specific browsers based on powerful patterns.
-- **Multi-condition rules**: Stack multiple conditions with AND/OR logic for precise routing.
+- **Multi-condition rules**: Combine multiple conditions with AND/OR logic for precise control.
-- **Multiple pattern types**: Exact domain, URL contains, wildcard (glob), and regex.
+- **Multiple pattern types**: Exact Domain, URL Contains, Wildcard, and Regex matching.
-- **Quick picker**: When no rule matches, choose from your installed browsers with keyboard or mouse.
+- **Quick browser picker**: When no rule matches, choose from your installed browsers with keyboard or mouse.
-- **Keyboard-first**: Press 1-9 to instantly select a browser, arrow keys to navigate.
+- **Keyboard shortcuts**: Press Ctrl+1-9 to instantly select a browser.
-- **Daemonless**: Runs only when needed, no background processes.
+- **Lightweight**: Runs only when needed, no background processes.
 - **GTK4 + libadwaita**: Native GNOME look and feel.

 ## Installation